adjeielias90/object_detection/readme.md

 Just a simple python script to detect objects in images with ImageAI

-To find out more about imageAI and all the amazing things you can do with it, head to thenImageAI github repo.
+To find out more about imageAI and all the amazing things you can do with it, head to the ImageAI github repo.

 https://github.com/OlafenwaMoses/ImageAI